xram64/melvor-mod-pinned-drops/README.md

 See exactly how much gold you collected during an hour of Thieving, or how many gems dropped over a session of Mining.

+### Interface
+...

 ## Design
-To record notifications, we add a [patch](https://wiki.melvoridle.com/w/Mod_Creation/Mod_Context_API_Reference#patch(className:_class,_methodOrPropertyName:_string):_MethodPatch_%7C_PropertyPatch) to the `addNotification()` function.
+To record notifications, we add a [patch](https://wiki.melvoridle.com/w/Mod_Creation/Mod_Context_API_Reference#patch(className:_class,_methodOrPropertyName:_string):_MethodPatch_%7C_PropertyPatch) to the `NotificationQueue.add()` function.

-**`NotificationsManager.prototype.addNotification(key, notification)`:**
-- `key` is an object representing the type of notification that was sent and containing info about the action or event the notification originated from.
+**`NotificationQueue.add(notification)`:**
-- `notification` is a small dictionary that holds the text, quantity, and media URI needed to render the actual notification popup.
+- `notification: QueuedNotify` is a small dictionary that holds the text, quantity, and media URI needed to render the actual notification popup.

+Initially, the mod patched the `NotificationsManager.prototype.addNotification(key, notification)` method, which is where notification data is sent immediately before being displayed.
+But this leads to an issue where some notifications could be missed when several different types of notifications are all fired at once (i.e. when collecting a full buffer of Master Farmer loot), due to the limit set by `NotificationQueue.maxNotifications` (20 by default).

 ## Changelog